K-1 Visa for a Fiancé

 - Visa fees

 The U.S. embassy will provide the visa holder with a package of documents typically called the "visa packet."
-Upon arrival to the United States, the K-1 entrant will give the visa packet to the Customs and Border Protection (CBP) officer at the port of entry.
+Upon arrival to the United States, the fiancé entrant will give the visa packet to the Customs and Border Protection (CBP) officer at the port of entry.

 After admission to the United States, the foreign citizen must marry the U.S. citizen within 90 days.
 The K-1 visa cannot be extended beyond the 90-day period.
 If there is no marriage, the foreign citizen is required to depart the United States by the 90th day.
 Of course, most marriages go on as planned.
 Typically, the foreign citizen spouse plans to stay permanently in the United States.
-In this case, he or she must apply for a green card through a process called adjustment of status.
+In this case, they must apply for a green card through a process called adjustment of status.

-K-1 Visa Time Line
+K-1 Visa Processing Time

 Upon approval of the adjustment of status through a K-1 entry, the foreign spouse becomes a permanent resident of the United States.
 Subsequently, USCIS will issue a green card as evidence of this status.
 Permanent resident status gives a person the right to live permanently and work in the United States.